mongodb-industry-solutions/Credit_score/backend/README.md

 - http://localhost:5000/credit_score?userId=<id_of_the_user_you_want_recomendation_for>
 - http://localhost:5000/product_suggestions

 As a reminder, in this demo we use Both AI as well as genAI.
-Bellow you can see the Architeture of the first API.
+Below you can see the Architecture of the first API.
 Simply put, we generate a custom prompt by enriching the existing information on the MongoDB database with the ML algorithm that we trained prior.
-This is then sent to the LLM to generate the explaination for the approoval/rejection of the User's application.
+This is then sent to the LLM to generate the explanation for the approval/rejection of the User's application.
 ![image](./Explainations.png)

-The second API, is slightly more complicated.
-Indeed, the Users profile from the previous API are sent into the second.
-Then a multi query retriever function allows to effectivelly retrieve relevant information from our chumked credit card information database, before getting formated and refined by the LLM.
+The second API is slightly more complicated.
+Indeed, the Users profile from the previous API is sent into the second.
+Then a [multi query retriever](https://python.langchain.com/docs/modules/data_connection/retrievers/MultiQueryRetriever/) function allows us to effectively retrieve relevant information from our chunked credit card information database, before getting formatted and refined by the LLM.
 ![image](./Recomendations.png)

 Once you have done everything, we can move on to the next part: